CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/10-building-relationships-ii.md

     - Some `Post` objects *could* have more than one `Category` nested within them.
 How could we use this in our client-side to provide a more unique experience?

-4. It will accept a parameter: `@RequestParameter String categoryName`
+4. It will accept a parameter: `@RequestParam String categoryName`

 5. As we have done previously, let's just create hard-coded objects to return.